 Along with cloud becoming the new standard, a significant amount of key websites are now relying on third-party services for data and richer user experiences; examples include APIs, CRM, CMS, marketing automation, email, analytics platforms and even payment gateways.
 When that dependent relationship exists, tracking availability of top SaaS and web services is fundamental to providing the best possible user experience and, in some cases, minimizing revenue loss as well.

-To help with SaaS monitoring, ThousandEyes offers a free Lite plan that includes data feeds for 19 of the most popular SaaS applications and web services:
+To help with SaaS monitoring, ThousandEyes offers network performance data feeds for 19 of the most popular SaaS applications and web services:

 - Sales & Marketing: Salesforce, Oracle OnDemand, NetSuite, Marketo, Microsoft Dynamics, Hubspot